 Furloughs were a wonderful time for families with someone in the military, at least until their sailor or airman had to leave again.
 Especially during a world war.

 When Delbert and Donald Wilson first joined the Navy in 1934, their parents made them promise not to get tattoos.
-When they first came home on furlough they had no tattoos but had started smoking cigarettes.
+When they first came home to Dexter, Iowa, on furlough they had no tattoos but had started smoking cigarettes.
 Their three younger brothers—Dale, Danny, and Junior–loved hearing the stories about the Navy, but were mighty disappointed at their smoking.
 Donald came home on leave by himself a couple of times, in 1936 and–after Delbert had gotten out of the Navy–in 1938.

 Not exactly a furlough, after the Yorktown returned to the Naval Operating Base at Norfolk in November of 1941, having been part of the Neutrality Patrol in the Atlantic, and knowing that it was just a matter of time before the country would be actively at war, Donald and a friend jumped ship and made their way to the Dallas County farm.
 They captured on film what turned out to be the last pictures of all five brothers together.